emard/esp32ecp5/README.md

     import uftpd
     FTP server started on 192.168.4.1:21

+Get ftp client.
+I use only this, other may not work because some things are hacky

+    apt-get install ftp

 Connect with ftp client to ESP32, type ENTER at (empty) password

     ftp 192.168.4.1